bzsolesz/CapacityPlanner/README.md

 - @CreatedDate @LastModfiedDate auditing
 - @CreatedBy @LastModfiedBy auditing
 - introduce application logging
-- introduce static code quality checker for java and javascript (like: checkstyle, lint)
+- introduce static code quality checker for java (like: checkstyle)
 - introduce index.ts for each module and reorganize javascript imports
 - remove CORS filter and replace it with proxy between front-end and backend servers
 - reorganize routes in web module to have them defined only once